On Approximation of $2$D Persistence Modules by Interval-decomposables: Introduction

 Furthermore, the proposed invariants (row (4) of Table~\ref{table:comparison}) are different.
 We first note that both papers use of the idea of restricting the input persistence module $M$ to define the respective invariants.
 In \cite{kim2018generalized}, $M$ is restricted to $I \in \mathbf{Con}(P)$ to obtain $M|_I$.
-In the case that $I$ is in fact an interval, this corresponds to applying what we call the (total) compression functor (Definition~\ref{defn:compressionfunctor}) to obtain $\VComp{\tot}{I}{M}$ in a more general setting.
-We emphasize that, motivated by computation, we additionally propose the use of the $\rss$- and $\rcc$- compressions yielding even smaller representations (compared to $M|_I$), by further restriction to what we call the essential vertices of $I$.
+In the case that $I$ is in fact an interval, this corresponds to applying what we call the ``total compression'' functor (Definition~\ref{defn:compressionfunctor}) in a more general setting.

-Next is the matter of the definitions of the invariants themselves.
-Kim and Memoli~\cite{kim2018generalized} defines the value of their generalized rank invariant at $I\in \mathbf{Con}(P)$ to be ``the isomorphism class of the image of the canonical limit-to-colimit map'' for $M_I$.
+Kim and Memoli~\cite{kim2018generalized} then defines the value of their generalized rank invariant at $I\in \mathbf{Con}(P)$ to be ``the isomorphism class of the image of the canonical limit-to-colimit map'' for $M_I$.
 Of course, in the case that the target category $\mathcal{C}$ is $\vect_K$, the category of finite-dimensional $K$-vector spaces, this value can be fully characterized by the dimension of the image.
-In contrast, we define the compressed multiplicity to be simply the multiplicity of $I$ (compressed similarly) as a direct summand of the compressed $M$.

-We also note that the idea of using M\"obius inversion (row (5)) and the corresponding results (rows (7), (8), and (9)) are indeed similar.
-However, we again emphasize that the domains (intervals vs path-connected subposets) are different, and the defined invariants (compressed multiplicity versus generalized rank invariant) are also different.

-Furthermore, from the inversion $\aprx{\ast}{M}$ we build the interval-decomposable approximation $\aprxM{\ast}{M}$ and show that even for representations $M$ not necessarily interval-decomposable, $\aprxM{\ast}{M}$ preserves the dimension vector and the rank invariant of $M$ (Corollary~\ref{cor:dimvec}, Theorem~\ref{thm:rank}).
+In fact, one version of our invariant, which we call the ``total compressed multiplicity'', coincides with the dimensions of their generalized rank invariant (see Remark~\ref{remark:totkm}). \begin{remark} However, we emphasize that this total compressed multiplicity is not the main emphasis of this work.
+Instead, we propose the use of the source-sink ($\rss$-)compression yielding smaller representations (compared to $M|_I$), by further restriction to what we call the essential vertices of $I$.
+We note that these do not coincide with the generalized rank invariant of \cite{kim2018generalized} for fixed $I$.
+See Example~\ref{example:unequal}.
+However, if we allow to change the form of the ``input'' to generalized rank invariant and broaden its domain of definition, we indeed recover values of our source-sink multiplicity (See Remark~\ref{remark:sskm}). \end{remark}